brylie/degrees-of-open/open-and-participatory/community-driven.md

 > Allow Community contribute and start to take ownership

 Besides ideas, community members have a lot to contribute.
 Contributions can be time or resources, such as money, code, and other skills.

+As people contribute their time and resources to a project or organization, they develop of shared ownership, of belonging.